IS-UMK/lemkis/concurency/compare_and_swap/README.md

   - the instruction is issued to to a functional unit
   - only if all older instructions have completed the operations result is written to register file
 6. Thread local, static initialization
+7. Can two non-shared atomic variables wait for each other?
 # Pure mutex
 Reordering